-In our research, we found that the paid features including personal financial advice are marketed heavily to users once they sign up for Personal Capital’s free tools — another feature that the platform has (unfortunately) become known for.
+In our research, we found that these paid tiers are marketed heavily to users once they sign up for Personal Capital’s free tools — another feature that the platform has (unfortunately) become known for.

 Personal Capital’s security features include encryption, access controls, and fraud detection to keep user data safe.

 Personal Capital’s free service includes the dashboard we discussed above.

 However, the paid version offers more features, including access to Personal Capital’s investment services, in which your investment portfolio is actively managed.